dyinghorizon/VR_Assignment1_Nishad_MT2024102/README.md

 2. Upload your coin image (e.g., `coins2.jpg`) to the Colab environment or use the provided image in the `images/` folder
 3. Update the path in the code if necessary: `filename = '/content/coins2.jpg'`
 4. Execute all cells in the notebook sequentially
-5. Save all visual outputs to the `output_images/` directory

 ### Methods Chosen Coin Detection